bocadilloproject/react-example/README.md

 ## Experiment with [GraphiQL](https://github.com/graphql/graphiql)
 GraphiQL is a graphical interactive in-browser GraphQL IDE.

-This examples serves GraphiQL http://127.0.0.1:8000/graphql when the DEBUG setting is `True`.
+This examples serves GraphiQL at http://127.0.0.1:8000/graphql when the DEBUG setting is `True`.
 To set DEBUG to true, create a file named `.env` at the root of the project:
 ```
 # .env
 # Don't commit this to source control.